meleangelo/segnet/README.md

 XXXXXXXXXXXXX need to list the specific files for Stat Transfer

+Need to run the following script in sequence

+extract_addhealth.R

+This will extract the relevant data and save in .csv format

+## 2. create variables and datasets
 Need to run the following scripts in sequence.

-1. extract_addhealth.R
-2. sample_addhealth.R
+sample_addhealth.R

-3. datasets_addhealth.R
+datasets_addhealth.R

-This will create the file used in estimation.
+This will create the files used in estimation.

-## 2. create variables and datasets
-link to file
+This creates also a set of files from the saturated sample, which is the one used in the estimation exercise

 ## 3. plots
 link to file